What is gastroesophageal reflux disease?

 - You may give your child a sponge bath the day after surgery.
 Tub baths are permitted four to five days after surgery.

 - The small pieces of tape covering your child's incisions (called steri-strips) will gradually fall off on their own.
 If the strips do not fall off on their own, your healthcare provider will remove them at your child's follow-up appointment.

 When to call your child's healthcare provider

 You may notice some minor swelling around the incision.
 This is normal.
 However, call your health care provider if your child has:

 - Increasing pain

-A follow-up appointment will be scheduled 21 to 28 days after your child's surgery.
-Your child's health care provider will assess the wound sites and his or her recovery.
+A follow-up appointment will be scheduled three to four weeks after your child's surgery.
+Your child's healthcare provider will check on the wound sites and his or her recovery.

 - North American Society for Pediatric Gastroenterology, Hepatology and Nutrition.
 Fundoplication Accessed 11/22/2016.

 - U.S. National Library of Medicine.
 Heartburn and GERD: Treatment options for GERD Accessed 11/22/2016.

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.